 Embrace the Trails

-Having just told you not to do your speed sessions in the snow, you might assume no. But just like beach running, you’ll be engaging a lot of new muscles and forced to think about picking your feet up, so it could very well lead to some stronger leg muscles and therefore faster running.
+But just like beach running, you’ll be engaging a lot of new muscles and forced to think about picking your feet up, so it could very well lead to some stronger leg muscles and therefore faster running.

-What to wear to run in the snow?
+What to Wear to Run in the Snow?

 Depending on the day you might find long sleeves and tights are plenty!
 That’s what makes Colorado winters so crazy.
-Other days it feels like full on winter, in which case:

 - Winter running gloves – from light to suppppper warm

-- Winter running base layers – what’s next to your skin is really important
+- Winter running base layers – what’s next to your skin is really important to wick sweat so you don’t get chilled

 - Running Beanie– trap that heat!!